 Code42 gives federal agencies a new insider risk toolset

 Unlike conventional security tools that take singular views of risk, Code42’s solution detects Insider Risk Indicators across files, vectors, and users to speed insider threat response.
-Code42 evaluates and protects data from risk created by employee and contractor departures and actions, strengthens litigation against data theft and secures remote and collaborative work for employees and contractors.
+Code42 evaluates and protects data from risk created by employee and contractor departures and actions, strengthens litigation against data theft and secures remote and collaborative work.
 Our solution quickly surfaces Insider Risks to a federal agency’s most sensitive, valuable and vulnerable files and information, so security teams can respond immediately and effectively — before damage is done.
 The solution tracks files as they are attached to web-based emails, uploaded to web applications, and moved to USB sticks and external hard drives.
 As part of its offering, Code42 also preserves a copy of all versions of all files on a user’s computer.
 This data can be used for forensics or to recover data after theft, ransomware, hardware or software failure.

 Demonstrating our commitment to the highest security standards